aumouvantsillage/guillaume.baierouge.fr/src/2020-12-30-my-first-dsl-with-racket-step-5.md

 template: post.html
 ---

-Racket offers a sophisticated module system that allows modules to cooperate at run time, but also at compile time.
-In this post, we will see how we can take advantage of the module system in the semantic checking step of a domain-specific language.
+Racket offers a sophisticated module system that allows to organize a program into multiple files.
+In this step, we will show a solution to take advantage of Racket modules in a DSL.

 <!-- more -->